O'Fallon Historical Museum

-This five building museum features the old jailhouse, two homestead houses, antique cars, homestead antiques, dinosaur bones and much more.
-You can also check out the old teepee rings and wagon ruts left over from the old days.
+This five-building museum features the old jailhouse, two homestead houses, antique cars, homestead antiques, dinosaur bones, and much more.
+You can also check out the old teepee rings and wagon ruts leftover from the old days.

 The O’Fallon Museum is actually several museums in one.
-The original O’Fallon Museum was first located in the old library, and then moved to the former jail and sheriff’s living quarters in 1975.
+The original O’Fallon Museum was first located in the old library and then moved to the former jail and sheriff’s living quarters in 1975.
 This building houses Steer Montana, “The World’s Largest Steer.”
 It was born east of Baker in 1923.
 Steer Montana grew to 5’ 11” in height and weighed 3,980 pounds.
-Other exhibits in the museum include a 1920 parlor, kitchen, homestead items, a beauty parlor, World War I and II displays, a Christmas store, a drug store, Indian artifacts and much more.
+Other exhibits in the museum include a 1920 parlor, kitchen, homestead items, a beauty parlor, World War I and II displays, a Christmas store, a drug store, Indian artifacts, and much more.

 The world's largest steer weighed as much as the

-combined weight of eleven professional football linesman.
+the combined weight of eleven professional football linesman.